aljab012/aljab012/README.md

 ### I'm a full-stack web developer, currently working with Rihal

 Before joining Rihal, I earned my BS from the University of Minnesota Twin Cities in Dec 2020.
-Currently working as a full-stack web developer with Golang in the backend and React in the frontend.
+Currently working as a full-stack web developer with Go in the backend and React in the frontend.
 Feel free to chekout [my website](https://jabri.dev/).

 <p align='center'>
     <img src='https://visitor-badge-reloaded.herokuapp.com/badge?page_id=aljab012&logo=Github&style=for-the-badge&color=16a085'>